slowwavesleep/lexenlem-gradio/article.md

 improve the results of a neural lemmatization model.
 Said additional input is a concatenation of one or more lemma candidates provided by Vabamorf.
 A second encoder is used to process this input.
 See the scheme below.

+The lexicon-enhanced lemmatizer itself is a modification on an older version of Stanza, which is a neural model that takes morphological features and parts of speech as input in addition to surface forms to predict a lemma.
+In this demo morphological features and the part of speech are provided by a more recent version of Stanza, although it's possible to use native Vabamorf features as well (the results, however, are going to be slightly worse).
+Additional lexicon input is processed by a separate encoder.

 <p align="center">
     <img alt="Scheme" src="https://raw.githubusercontent.com/slowwavesleep/lexicon-enhanced-lemmatization/master/img/StanfordNLP_Lemmatizer-Overall_Modified.jpg" >
 </p>

-The lexicon-enhanced lemmatizer itself is based on an older version of Stanza, which is a neural model that takes morphological features and parts of speech as input in addition to surface forms.
-In this demo morphological features and the part of speech are provided by a more recent version of Stanza, although it's possible to use native Vabamorf features as well (the results, however, are going to be slightly worse).

 The models were trained on version 2.7 of the Estonian Dependency Treebank.